-Both the billboard at right and two-page print ad below were born of a highly collaborative process.
-Located just off the highway, the billboard was designed to help expand brand recognition in a manner that would introduce the Goat to new customers.
-The copy was kept short and sweet to make it easy to read at highway speed.
-Other Backcountry billboards can be seen in Utah and Colorado.
+Both the billboard at right and two-page print ad below were aligned with the launch of a targeted brand awareness campaign.
+Located just off the highway, the billboard was designed to help expand brand recognition in a manner that would introduce the Goat to new customers in Utah and Colorado.
+Other variations of the Backcountry billboards were located on resort roads in Utah and in downtown Denver, Colorado.

-Given the overwhelming quantity of advertising in most magazines and the high quality images native to Bike, the print ad was also kept short.
+Given the overwhelming quantity of advertising in most magazines and the high quality images native to Bike Magazine (30k circulation), the copy in this print ad was also designed for quick scanning.
 The image is given room to breathe and the terms 'Rip' and 'Click' are a bike culture colloquialisms that relate to the image (click into your pedals and rip) and the action of purchasing online.
 A continuation of this ad series follows the same theme and construction to support a consistent message.

 "PRESS RELEASE – PARK CITY, Utah (Dec.
 5, 2013) – Backcountry, the established e-commerce leader in the outdoor, action sports, bike, and power sports markets, is pleased to announce the acquisition of Bergfreunde.de, the leading e-commerce company for outdoor enthusiasts in Germany, Austria, and Switzerland.
 With this acquisition, Backcountry enters the large, growing European market with a great brand and exceptional team with a solid reputation.